mhostetter/galois/README.md

 True
 ```

-A Galois field array class contains attributes relating to its Galois field and has methods to modify how the field
+A Galois field array class contains attributes relating to its Galois field and methods to modify how the field
 is calculated or displayed.
 See the attributes and methods in `galois.FieldClass`.

 ```python